NFL DFS picks, Steelers vs. Chargers: Sunday Night Football lineup advice for FanDuel, DraftKings

 AFC contenders meet on 'Sunday Night Football' in Week 10 when the Los Angeles Chargers host the Pittsburgh Steelers at 8:20 p.m.
 ET.
 Offensive linemen aren't part of the NFL DFS player pool, but Los Angeles has lost both starting tackles -- Rashawn Slater and Joe Alt -- for the season.
 That certainly can impact the outlook for players like Justin Herbert, Kimani Vidal and Keenan Allen.

-Can you trust Los Angeles skill players in your NFL DFS lineups, and which Steelers should you target with your NFL DFS picks in what could be more of a defensive-oriented battle (over/under of 44.5)?
+Can you trust Los Angeles skill players in your NFL DFS lineups, and which Steelers, such as Aaron Rodgers, Jaylen Warren or DK Metcalf, should you target with your NFL DFS picks in what could be more of a defensive-oriented battle (over/under of 44.5)?
 Before making any NFL DFS picks for Chargers vs. Steelers on 'Sunday Night Football,' be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 New users can also target the latest Underdog promo code, good for $100 in bonus entries when you play $5 with the promo code CBSSPORTS2 in select states.